 Keep kohlrabi well-watered, which shouldn't be difficult in cool spring or fall soils.
 It typically needs one inch of rain or watering per week.
 For a nutrient boost, water with compost tea each time.

 Like many cruciferous vegetables such as broccoli and Brussels sprouts, kohlrabi grows best in cool weather.
 When summer temperatures arrive, kohlrabi is done growing.
 Plants you didn't get around to harvesting will be prompted by warm weather to bolt, or produce flowers.

-Kohlrabi doesn't go through a very noticeable color change as it ripens, but you can rely on size as a determinant of harvest-readiness.
+Kohlrabi doesn't go through a very noticeable color change as it ripens, but you can rely on the size as a determinant of harvest readiness.
 Young bulbs and foliage have the best texture and flavor, so pull the whole plant when the bulbs are between two and three inches in diameter.
-Store bulbs in a cool, dry place until you are ready to cook or add to salads.
+Store bulbs in a cool, dry place until you are ready to eat them.
 The bulbs will keep for a month in the refrigerator.

 Like other cruciferous vegetables, the flavor of kohlrabi is excellent the day of harvest and begins to decline slightly each day thereafter.
 In fact, that kohlrabi you see on the grocery store shelf with slightly wilted leaves might even be a bit skunky—not a good introduction to a new vegetable taste sensation.

 Kohlrabi leaves and stems are also edible and can be eaten cooked (like collard greens) or raw.
 Eat the greens immediately after harvest for the best flavor.

 Prevent cutworms by spreading diatomaceous earth around young plants, or by using collars around plants.
 Handpick caterpillar pests like the cabbage worm.
 You can also remove egg clusters from the undersides of leaves.